Solvency vs liquidity: Key differences and how they work for your business

 Is solvency good or bad?

-Solvency is good!
-The financial solvency definition is being able to meet your long-term financial obligations.
+Solvency is good.
+It means you can meet your long-term financial obligations.

 What is a good solvency ratio for my small business?